- Views 3499

 Lesson 3: How To Keep Air Bubbles Out

 When you pull your hCG mixture out into the syringe, the easiest way I feel to do it is to hold your bottle of hCG upside down to draw the mixture out.
-As you pull out the hCG, make sure you don’t have any huge obvious air bubbles.
-If you do, simply eject the hCG back into the vial and try again (without pulling the needle out and into the vial again- that will dull it too much and make your injection hurt).
+As you pull out the hormone, make sure you don’t have any huge obvious air bubbles.
+If you do, simply eject the hormone back into the vial and try again (without pulling the needle out and into the vial again- that will dull it too much and make your injection hurt).